dr-guangtou/daily_astroph/astroph-1807.md

 #### [UVIT imaging of WLM : Demographics of star forming regions in the nearby dwarf irregular galaxy](https://arxiv.org/abs/1807.07359)
+    * We find that the UV emission is extended at least up to 1.7 kpc, with the NUV emission more extended than the FUV
+    * We identify several complexes with temperature T > 17500 K which are likely to be the OB associations present in the galaxy.
+Halpha也可见
+    * The hot star forming regions are found to be clumpy in nature and show a hierarchical structure, with sizes in the range of 4 - 50 pc, with a large number with sizes < 10 pc.

 #### [Modeling projection effects in optically-selected cluster catalogues](https://arxiv.org/abs/1807.07072)